monix/monix-connect/README.md

 ### Hdfs
 A connector that allows to progresively write and read from files of any size stored in [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html).

-The methods to perform these operations are exposed under the scala object ```cloriko.monix.connect.hdfs.Hdfs```, in which it has been constructed on top of the the official _apache hadoop_ api.
+The methods to perform these operations are exposed under the scala object ```monix.connect.hdfs.Hdfs```, in which it has been constructed on top of the the official _apache hadoop_ api.

 The following import is a common requirement for all those methods defined in the `Hdfs` object:
 ``` scala
 import org.apache.hadoop.fs.FileSystem
 //The abstract representation of a file system which could be a distributed or a local one.
 import org.apache.hadoop.fs.Path
 //Represents a file or directory in a FileSystem
 import org.apache.hadoop.io.compress.CompressionCodec
 //This will be optional, but basically it encapsulates a streaming compression/decompression pair.
 ```